amcc1996/symbeam/README.md

 The following paragraphs provide a detailed description of how to use SymBeam for solving a beam equilibrium problem, together with the extent of its capabilities and also limitations.
 Check the comprehensive list of SymBeam application [examples](examples) for a more visual overview.

 ## Try it out
-You do not need to be a Python Pro or even know Python at all to embed SymBeam in your study.
+You do not need to be a _Python Pro_ or even know Python at all to use SymBeam in your study.
 Explore this [interactive notebook](https://mybinder.org/v2/gh/amcc1996/bending-playground/master?filepath=bending-diagrams.ipynb) and enjoy from SymBeam features in your study!

+As of February 2021, SymBeam is now part of [Centric Engineers](https://www.centricengineers.com/) online platform.
+Here you can find a very friendly Graphical User Interface for multiple open-source projects on structural engineering.
+Check the their [bending diagrams utility powered by SymBeam](https://www.centricengineers.com/free-software/ce-beam)!

 ## Installation